LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 ## The Vulnerability

-Looking at the steps, it doesn't look that bad, but after a little bit of trying around, it seems that *the nonce used in AES 256 CTR is constant* and reused every time we send something to the server.
+Looking at the steps, it doesn't look that bad, but after a little bit of trying around, it seems that *the nonce used for decryption is constant* and reused every time we send something to the server.
 This is a glaring vulnerability, as a nonce should only ever be used once.